-How is it for one to read and understand programs written in the PL?
+- How easy is it to read and understand programs written in the PL?

-Arguably the most important criterion!
-Factors effecting readability include:
+- Arguably the most important criterion!

+- Factors effecting readability include:

 - -Overall simplicity

-- " Too many features is bad as is a multiplicity of features
+- "Too many features is bad as is a multiplicity of features

 - -Orthogonality

-- " Makes the language easy to learn and read

-- " Meaning is context independent
+- "Makes the language easy to learn and read "Meaning is context independent

 - -Control statements

 - -Data type and structures

 - -Syntax considerations